Stem cell genomics

-Included in the study of stem cell genomics, is epigenomics, genomic-scale studies on chromatin regulatory variation.
-These studies also hope to expand research into regenerative medicine models and stem cell differentiation.
-Cell-type specific gene expression patterns during development occur as the result of interactions the chromatin level.
-Stem cell epigenomics focuses in on the epigenetic plasticity of human embryonic stem cells (hESCs).
-This includes investigation into bivalent domains as promoters or chromatin regions that are modified by transcriptional initiation and related to gene silencing.
-They are also looking at the differences between active versus poised enhancers or enhancers that specifically control signaling-dependent gene regulation.
-Active enhancers are marked by acetylation of histone H3-H3K27ac and while poised are instead methylated at H3K27me3.
 Stem cell epigenomic studies are also looking into DNA methylation patterns, specifically characteristics of hydroxy methylation versus overall methylation and the difference between methylation of CpG-island rich and CpG poor promoters.
 It has been found in mouse embryonic stem cells (mESC) that implanted mESC took up similar characteristics of histone methylation of the embryos where they transplanted into, indicating that methylation may be indicative of environment.
 This will guide studies into the differences between induced pluripotent and embryonic stem cells.
 These studies hope to produce information on iPSC differentiation capacity by first needing to enhance chromatin signature reading.

+Regulatory factors

 It also hopes to produce to look into regulatory factors that control human embryonic development.
 Using drug therapy techniques as mentioned earlier, epigenomics would also allow for more information on drug activity.